wonjunee/udacity-detecting-vehicles/README.md

 The labeled data for vehicle and non-vehicle examples to train your classifier come from a combination of the [**GTI vehicle image database**](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [**KITTI vision benchmark suite**](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.

 When training the model, **SVM (Support Vector Machine)** was used.

+Below is the description of folders in the repository.

+- **README.ipynb, README.md**: The documents you are reading now.
+- **project-files folder**
+    - **test_train_data.py**: The first thing to run for the project.
+This will extract features from data and create train and test data.
+Then it will build a machine learning model based on the data.
+Everything will be saved as **pickle** files.
+    - **lesson_functions.py**: It contains all necessary functions including functions that extract features from images and functions that identify false positives.
+    - **search_and_classify.py**: It takes few example images and draws boxes on cars based on the model's prediction.
+    - **search_and_classify_video.py**: Same as the above except it will produce video data.
+- **Lab folder**: It contains python scripts that I used for experiments.
+- **images folder**: It contains **png** files that are used in this **README**.

 ---
 ## Creating Features